Valley of Flowers Trek

 FAQs

 Yes.
-Entry permits for the Valley of Flowers are collected at the forest checkpost near Ghangaria.
+Entry permits are issued at the forest checkpoint near Ghangaria.

-Are there medical facilities on the trail?
+Are there medical facilities on the trek?

 Mountain trail